Marchathon Step Challenge

 Frequently Asked Questions

-Walktober is a fun & free annual step challenge to help build team spirit and encourage your colleagues to stick on their shoes and get walking.
-Walktober is a great way to encourage a regular walking routine while encouraging long-term physical activity and modal shift.
+Step Challenge – Marchathon & Walktober are fun & free annual step challenges to help build team spirit and encourage your colleagues to stick on their shoes and get walking.
+They are great way to encourage a regular walking routine while encouraging long-term physical activity and modal shift.

-Walktober begins on Tuesday 1st October and finishes at midnight on Thursday 31st October 2024.
+Marchathon begins on Monday 3rd March and finishes at midnight on Sunday 30th March 2025.
 Team members or captains must enter their steps for the previous week by 2pm each Monday.
-Team members or captains have until 2pm on Monday 4th November to submit their steps for the final week of the challenge online.
+Team members or captains have until 2pm on Tuesday 1st April to submit their steps for the final week of the challenge online.

 To take part, you will need to: